ncatlab/nlab-content/pages/2/2/5/2/2522/content.md

 [[spinor bundle]] annihilated by the [[spin connection]]'s [[covariant derivative]]).
 For every such, the background has one global supersymmetry transformation.
 These may or may not exist.
 Generically they do not.

-The most famous example of this is that of [[Calabi-Yau manifolds]]: a  standard assumption on [[phenomenological|phenomenology]] [[model building]] that used to be very popular around the turn of the millenium (but is maybe experimentally ruled out at the time of this writing) is that
+The most famous example of this is that of [[Calabi-Yau manifolds]]: a  standard assumption on [[phenomenology|phenomenological]] [[model building]] that used to be very popular around the turn of the millenium (but is maybe experimentally ruled out at the time of this writing) is that

 1. the [[spacetime]] we see around us locally looks like a product $M^4 \times Y^6$ of 4-dimensional [[Minkowski space]] times a tiny closed [[Riemannian manifold]] $Y^6$ (so tiny that it is not directly observable but manifests itself only by way of its lowest excitation modes that look like different [[particle]] species on the remaining $M^4$ -- see [[Kaluza-Klein mechanism]] );